Kitware/VTK/Documentation/release/dev/add-vtkImplicitArrays.md

 ## Description

 VTK now offers new flexible `vtkImplicitArray` template class that implements a **read-only** `vtkGenericDataArray` interface.
-It essentially transforms an implicit function mapping integers to values into a pratically zero cost `vtkDataArray`.
+It essentially transforms an implicit function mapping integers to values into a practically zero cost `vtkDataArray`.
 This is helpful in cases where one needs to attach data to data sets and memory efficiency is paramount.

 ## Usage